l1siki-dev/okinawa_gametheory/docs/02_Solution/01_Solution.md

 **JFTC and Resale Price Maintenance System(再販制度)** Japan has the Japan Fair Trade Commission (JFTC) that can address the problem.
 JFTC has a concept of Collective Dominance that can be applied to the Okinawa context.
 In economics, the Okinawa media landscape can be framed as a Cartel.
 They do not compete on price.
 They do not compete on narrative.
 They effectively operate as a single organism with two mouths.
+(And they have weirdly almost the same sales numbers.)
 Also, newspapers are getting privileged of RPMS.
 If a newspaper, or collective, has >80% market share in a prefecture, it should lose its special legal protections until competition is restored.